ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/distinct.dotnet.markdown

 * This is more efficient since computations are done during indexing time and not at query time.
   The entire dataset is [Indexed](../../indexes/creating-and-deploying) once, whereafter the aggregated value is always kept up to date as indexing will occur only for new/modified data.
-  Queries, on the other hand, process all of the data assigned to them each time they are activated.

 ### Map-Reduce Index Sample: